Batavia (1628 ship): Archaeology

-In 2015 archaeological researchers from the University of Western Australia unearthed several skeletons believed to be from the Batavia.
+In 2015 archaeological researchers from the University of Western Australia unearthed several skeletons on Beacon Island, believed to be from Batavia.
 It was later reported that subsequent research over five years by an international research team of anthropologists and archaeologists had "discovered the remains of 12 victims, interred in both individual and mass graves, as well as evidence of a fierce struggle between survivors and a group of mutineers."